sagiegurari/scriptexec/cran-comments.md

 ## Comments

-Add support for command line arguments to be passed to the script
+* Add support for command line arguments to be passed to the script #1
+* Merge all output text instead of vector #5
+* Add status 0 instead of null #6
+* Export all functions #4
+* Add demos #3

 ## Test environments